 So it’s our job to show our kids how to do this.

 We have to model this behavior even when it’s hard and we’re mad.

 Because when we’re walking our child through a tricky moment, we’re the only adult in the relationship.

 We have to model appropriate behavior.

 We have to show them how to handle it.

 Ways to keep our emotions in check when our kids are unkind:

 I often joke when my kids go down the rabbit hole into crazy town, it’s my job to not follow them down the hole.

 The crazier our kids get, the calmer we have to stay.

-This applies to toddler tantrums, hitting, and tween hormonal tantrums.
+This applies to toddler tantrums, hitting, and tween and teen hormonal tantrums.